justinglobal/GA306_a/notes/homework.md

 1. Week 5 - Read Chapter 3 up to page 80
   - Do Chapter 2 and 3, which can be found in the [Terms list](/notes/terms.md)

-1. Week 6

-Quiz next week!
+1. Week 6 - Quiz next week!
 Week 7 - quiz will be over terms from intro to ch.
-3

-Answer the following questions:
+3 Also: Answer the following questions:

       The goal of this assignment is for you to become familiar with using variables, lists, and functions to do the majority of the work in your code.